chenhuimao/HMLLDB/README.md

 ```

 ### rr
-Show the contents of register values from the current frame.
+Alias for `register read` with additional -s/--sp arguments.
+Dump the contents of one or more register values from the current frame.
 ```
 // Alias for 'register read'
 (lldb) rr